Fork me on GitHub

 During registration, the system typically:

-2. Generates semantic embeddings from the description.
+2. Generates semantic embeddings from the description and features.

 Once registered, the library becomes easier to find using natural language requirements, because the system can match user intent with the metadata stored from the Bindex file.